LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

 Understanding event handling is crucial for creating interactive webpages.
 In the next lesson, we’ll review what we’ve learned and finalize the draggable elements functionality.
 See you soon!

-# Video 6: Putting It All Together
+# 05 - Putting It All Together

 Welcome to the final lesson!
 Today, we will review what we’ve learned and finalize the draggable elements functionality.
 We’ve covered variables, functions, DOM manipulation, and event handling.
 Now, let’s ensure that all our plant elements are draggable.